Marvel Cinematic Universe Movies Ranked by ComicBook.com Fans

 “Marvel’s Doctor Strange follows the story of the talented neurosurgeon Doctor Stephen Strange who, after a tragic car accident, must put ego aside and learn the secrets of a hidden world of mysticism and alternate dimensions.
 Based in New York City’s Greenwich Village, Doctor Strange must act as an intermediary between the real world and what lies beyond, utilizing a vast array of metaphysical abilities and artifacts to protect the Marvel cinematic universe.”

-2008’s Iron Man falls just shy of the top five films amongst MCU fans.
+2008’s Iron Man might have been in the top five of our Composite rankings, but it falls a little bit amongst Marvel fans.

 Robert Downey Jr.’s first turn at the role took audiences by surprise, creating a modern standout in Marvel’s previously scattered array of films.